This is a distilled summary of the core guides I’ve made on AdequateLife.

 Sleeping

-We spend 1/3 of our lives sleeping, so sleep is critical to balance the rest of our lives.
+We spend 1/3 of our lives sleeping, so sleep is essential for balancing the rest of our lives.

 Not getting enough sleep is very, very unhealthy.

-Sleep typically transitions through 4 stages that cycle for approximately 2 hours.
+Sleep typically transitions through four stages that cycle for approximately 2 hours.

-Everyone has their own general sleep pattern, which requires disciplining habits to change.
+Everyone has a general sleep pattern unique to them, which requires disciplining habits to change.

 There are many perfectly healthy sleep cycles to adapt to that mix up the sleep times.

-Naps have various effects on our bodies, depending how long.
+Naps have various effects on our bodies, depending on how long they last.

 There are many routines that can improve sleep cycles and cure insomnia.